Sheekaboom/sheekaboom.github.io/blog/index.md

 corrections, or to just say hi at {% include email.html %}.
 </p>

 While most of the posts in here are informational and family friendly, I don't mind using profanity to get my point across.
-So, if you don't like that... well I guess don't read the blog.
+If this really grinds your gears, go ahead and turn on the language filter in the settings menu (sawblade at bottom right of page).
+This will try and replace any profanity with a nicer set of words.
 Enjoy!